AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 When all these conditions are met, the `domain` modifier will match both the referer doman **and** the target domain.

+>If some of the conditions above aren't met but the rule contains modifiers `cookie` or `csp`, the target domain will still be matched.

 **Examples:**

 * `*$cookie,domain=example.org|example.com` will block cookies for all requests to and from `example.org` and `example.com`.